Our articles are based on real experiences, with no sponsorship from hostels 🙏Learn more.

 The Hot Clube de Portugal hosts a different night throughout the week.
 There is usually a jam session on Tuesdays.
 Entrance is free.

 Grab a drink, enjoy the music and conversation all at once.

 25. Art freaks head to Culturgest

-The purpose of Culturgest is to manage an array of culture facilities.
+The purpose of the Culturgest is to manage an array of culture facilities.

 The best thing to do would be to contact Culturgest via Facebook and enquire about upcoming events.

 26. Eat a massive sorbet flower

-After all the exploring your sugar levels will no doubt drop.
+After all, exploring your sugar levels will no doubt drop.
 Time to go in search of incredible sorbet!

-Recommended: choose the large cone option and go wild with flavours.
+Recommended: choose the large cone option and go wild with flavors.

-The staff will create a beautiful Amorino rose which is cleverly colour-coordinated.
+The staff will create a beautiful Amorino rose which is cleverly color-coordinated.